Hosting • Web • Marketing

 1. Ransomware Attacks

+Ransomware is a type of malicious software that enables hackers to take over your system and its data – blocking access to its primary users until a specified sum of money is paid.
 In the past, paying off malicious criminals has been the way to go, especially if they access critical systems and information.
 However, paying off hackers could perpetuate the ransomware cycle by exposing your vulnerability and showing you’re willing to pay up.

-Identity theft attacks occur when someone steals your customers’ and/or employees’ identities (contact details, social security numbers, credit card information, etc.) and uses them to commit fraud or other crimes.
+• Identity Theft: Identity theft attacks occur when someone steals your customers’ and/or employees’ identities (contact details, social security numbers, credit card information, etc.) and uses them to commit fraud or other crimes.
 These attacks can cause financial and legal risks, business downtime, and PR fallout.

-A huge percentage of consumer data breaches involve credit card skimming.
+• Credit Card Skimming: A huge percentage of consumer data breaches involve credit card skimming.
 Cybercriminals use their information to rack up fraudulent charges.
 In most cases, the activities are discovered too late before being shut down.
 Consequently, businesses with vulnerability gaps in their payment systems have to pay back customers for the false charges and Cybersecurity services to fix the issues.

-Opting for cyber insurance, in this case, can help mitigate some of the costs, such as communicating with customers to address the breach or installing encrypted devices to prevent future attacks.
+Opting for cyber coverage insurance, in this case, can help mitigate some of the costs, such as communicating with customers to address the breach or installing encrypted devices to prevent future attacks.

 What Does Cyber Coverage Insurance Cover?